Frequently asked questions

 Do I need a referral to the Gender Clinic to be added to the waitlist for surgery financial assistance?

 Yes.
-All clients seeking access to our funding for chest masculinisation and genital surgery must be assessed by clinicians from the Gender Clinic.
-This means that standard waitlist times to see a clinician apply.
+MH offers discretionary financial support for chest masculinisation and genital surgery.
+All clients seeking access to our funding must be assessed by clinicians from the Gender Clinic and the waitlist times still apply.

 What can be done while waiting?